treseniomia/treseniomia/README.md

 # Hey there! 👋

-### Mobile Specialist | Fullstack Developer Intern at Certicode
+### Mobile Specialist

 I bridge the gap between design and functionality by creating intuitive interfaces and robust mobile solutions.
-Currently, I'm honing my skills as a Fullstack Developer Intern, working on end-to-end applications and clean UI performance.
+I specialize in building high-performance cross-platform and native mobile applications with a focus on clean UI and efficient performance.

 ---